gbateman/better-edhrec/README.md

-# edhrec-extension
+# better-edhrec
-- we got better layouts
+- we got decklists
 - we got scryfall links